 Buffalo’s Old Greyhound Bus Terminal — An Example of Awesome Building Re-use [BUFFALO: THEN AND NOW]

-Looking at the bottom half of the above postcard, can you tell what the old Greyhound Bus Terminal is today, in 2012?
+Looking at the bottom half of the above postcard, can you tell what the old Greyhound Bus Terminal is today?
 And, no, the answer is not “a pile of rubble” — this puppy (ha, I’m punny!) is still (mostly) standing.

 Here’s a hint: This bus terminal was located a few blocks away from the current bus station on Ellicott Street, on Main Street.

 Can you believe this building is now the Alleyway Theater?!
 If you look closely, you’ll start to see it, but until snooping around the interwebs for this story, I had no idea!

 This Greyhound terminal opened in April 1941, and the bus line ran its operations there until 1979, when they moved over to Ellicott Street and the City of Buffalo took the building over for a police station and community center.